artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 Normalization
 =============

-Ingest, like Transfer, is also made up of a series of micro-services.
-The most significant micro-service that takes place during ingest is Normalize.
+Ingest, like Transfer, is also made up of a series of microservices.
+The most significant microservice that takes place during ingest is Normalize.
 Normalization is the process of converting your digital content into appropriate formats for long-term storage (for an AIP) and access (for a DIP).
-When you reach the Normalization micro-service, you will be prompted to decide how you would like to normalize your content.
+When you reach the Normalization microservice, you will be prompted to decide how you would like to normalize your content.

 **Steps:**

 #.
 Select *Normalize for preservation and access* when prompted.
 By selecting
    this option, you are telling Archivematica that you would like to create a preservation copy (AIP) and an access copy (DIP) of the contents of your SIP.
 #.
-Once normalization is complete, you will be prompted to approve normalization.
+Once normalization is complete, you will be prompted to approve
+   normalization.
 Before selecting approve, click on the small page icon next to the drop down menu.
 #.
 The Normalization Report will open in a separate tab.
 Information on how to
    read this report is included below.
 #.
 In your main tab, click on the Preservation Planning tab at the top of the
    page.
 When the Preservation Planning tab is open, search for "SVG" (or whatever file format you would like to review).
 Click on the name of the file format.
 #.
 You should now have two tabs open - the Normalization Report and the
    Preservation Planning page.
 Go back to the Normalization Report and review the next two sections.

 Reviewing normalization for preservation
 ++++++++++++++++++++++++++++++++++++++++

 The Normalization Report details whether or not normalization was attempted on the contents of your SIP.
 This screenshot shows the report for lion.svg, identified as a Scalable Vector Graphic, with the preservation columnns highlighted.

 .. image:: images/normalization-report-preservation.png
    :align: left